drhsqlite/fossil-mirror/www/emaildesign.md

 When anonymous passers-by on the internet sign up for email notifications, their email address must first be verified.
 An email message is sent to the address supplied inviting the user to click on a link.
-The link includes the random 32-byte subscriberCode in hex.
+The link includes the random 32-byte `subscriberCode` in hex.
 If anyone visits the link, the email address is verified.

 There is no password.
-Knowledge of the subscriberCode is sufficient to control the subscription.
+Knowledge of the `subscriberCode` is sufficient to control the subscription.
 This is not a secure as a separate password, but on the other hand it is easier for the average subscriber to deal with in that they don't have to come up with yet another password.
-Also, even if the subscriberCode is stolen, the worst that can happens is that the thief can change your subscription settings.
-No PII (other than the subscriber's email address) is available to an attacker with the subscriberCode.
-Nor can knowledge of the subscriberCode lead to a email flood or other annoyance attack, as far as I can see.
+Also, even if the `subscriberCode` is stolen, the worst that can happens is that the thief can change your subscription settings.
+No PII (other than the subscriber's email address) is available to an attacker with the `subscriberCode`.
+Nor can knowledge of the `subscriberCode` lead to a email flood or other annoyance attack, as far as I can see.

 If subscriberCodes are ever compromised, new ones can be generated as follows:

->   UPDATE subscriber SET subscriberCode=randomblob(32);
+        UPDATE subscriber SET subscriberCode=randomblob(32);

-Perhaps the system be enhanced to randomize the subscriberCodes periodically - say just before each daily digest is sent out?
+Perhaps the system be enhanced to randomize the `subscriberCodes` periodically - say just before each daily digest is sent out?

 User Control Of Their Subscription